AndrejJurkin/template-bhai/CONTRIBUTING.md

 For any changes you make, be it solving an existing / new Issue, or contributing a new template, make sure you:
 - Fork the repository, if not already done.
+- Ensure the base branch of your repository is in sync with that of the OS project.
 - Create a new branch in your forked repository, specifically for the task you are doing.
 - Clone the newly created branch from your repository to your local enviroment, perform the initial setup in the [README](README.md) and start working on your change.